paramkhodiyar/Auto-Attendance/README.md

 Secure login for authorized teachers.
 Interface to enter class code and date.
 Button to generate a unique QR code for each class session.
-Option to view and manage attendance records (optional, depending on implementation).

 SQL Database: